-Grants Grants are FREE MONEY-they do not have to be repaid Grants come from the state and federal government and also colleges.
+Grants Grants are FREE MONEY - they do not have to be repaid Grants come from the state and federal government and also colleges.
 Generally, grants are based on financial need-i.e., awarded based on your family's size and financial circumstances, like the Pell Grant.
-For 2023-24, the maximum grant available to students with the most financial need was \$7,395.
-To earn a Pell Grant, you must complete the FAFSA.
-Scholarships Scholarships are also FREE MONEY and don't need to be repaid.
+For 2024-25, the maximum grant available to students with the most financial need was \$7,395.
+To be considered for a Pell Grant, you must complete the FAFSA.
+Scholarships Scholarships are FREE MONEY - they do not have to be repaid.
 Scholarships can come from a variety of places, from state and federal governments to colleges and private companies.
 Scholarships may be awarded based on your financial need, academic achievement (merit), community service, athletic/artistic talent, and other factors.
 Loans Loans are money that you borrow from a bank, government, or private lending company.
 A loan must be repaid with interest.
 Loans offered by the government often have lower interest rates and can be repaid over an extended period of time.
 Visit www.studentloans.gov for more information.
 To be eligible students are required to file the FAFSA.
+Federal Student Loans are an investment in your future and are acceptable debt.
 Work Study Work-Study allows you to receive funds through part-time employment while you are enrolled in college at an on-campus job.
 To be eligible for Work-Study, students must complete the FAFSA.
 The money comes as a regular paycheck to students for hours worked.
+The recommendation for full-time students is to work no more than 10-15 hours per week, on or off campus.